Operation Carentan: Operation Carentan I

 The initial phase of the operations called for the 2nd Brigade, 101st and the 3rd Brigade, 82nd to secure Highway 1 between Landing Zone El Paso and PK-17 and then to secure Highway 547 which headed west from the city of Huế towards the A Shau Valley.

 On 18 March the 1st Brigade, 101st Airborne Division established a command post at Firebase Birmingham, 10 km southwest of Huế overlooking Route 547.
 The following day, the 2nd Battalion, 327th Infantry Regiment was sent further west on Route 547 to seize an old French fort, while the 1st Battalion, 327th Infantry, advanced along the northern side of Route 547, and the 2nd Battalion, 502nd Infantry Regiment, screened the southern side of the road.
 These moves were unopposed and engineers began building Firebase Henry (16.349°N 107.516°E) near the French fort.

 The 1st Brigade continued moving west along Route 547 and on 21 March 8 km west of Firebase Henry Company C 1/327th Infantry, ran into a small PAVN outpost on the north side of the road.
 After overrunning that position, Company C then found a larger group of bunkers.
 Company A moved to join Company C and they overran the position, losing six killed and 20 wounded.
 Several hundred meters further west they encountered more PAVN bunkers and this time their assault was repulsed for the loss of six killed and 52 wounded.
 The units were withdrawn so that air and artillery support could be brought in.
 When the assault resumed the next morning the PAVN had abandoned their positions.
 As the U.S. forces continued their advance they encountered small groups of PAVN who would usually abandon their positions rather than stand and fight.

-General Barsanti ordered the 2nd Brigade, 101st Airborne to search the foothills west of Huế, that held the PAVN's Base Area 114.
+Barsanti ordered the 2nd Brigade, 101st Airborne to search the foothills west of Huế, that held the PAVN's Base Area 114.
 On 22 March, the 2nd Battalion, 501st Infantry Regiment and the 1st Battalion, 502nd Infantry Regiment deployed into Base Area 114.
 Over the next few weeks 35 U.S. soldiers were killed in firefights with the PAVN, while a misplaced artillery barrage killed 11 more.
 PAVN losses were 175 killed.

-On 27 March the 1st Brigade established Firebase Bastogne which became the brigade’s forward operating base.
+On 27 March the 1st Brigade established Firebase Bastogne which became the brigade's forward operating base.
 More than 20 artillery pieces were soon in place putting the A Sầu Valley within artillery range.